 Atlassian’s well-known project management tool contains a host of features that make managing projects a breeze.
 And while it was originally created for developers, it’s grown into a fantastic company-wide organization tool.

 If you’re new to JIRA, or just want to see what it’s capable of, it can be intimidating.
-This JIRA for beginners guide will show you what JIRA can do, how to get started, and how you can make the most of this phenomenal project management software.
+This JIRA for beginners guide will show you what this phenomenal project management software can do, how to get started, and how to use JIRA effectively.

 Let’s get started!